FAQ

 Can you receive 2% from my taxes?

 • Yes, we can.
 Volunteers can give us 3% of their taxes.
+For more information visit here

 How do you control your finances and financing?

-1. the board of directors of the civic association
+1. The board of directors of the civic association

-2. the accountants of the civic association
+2. The accountants of the civic association

 Do you receive public funding?